gagneurlab/drop/docs/source/output.rst

     * histograms showing the junction expression before and after filtering and variability
 * FRASER Summaries for each aberrant splicing group
     * the number of samples, introns, and splice sites
-    * how batch correction is done and the resulting lack of batch effects
+    * correlation between samples before and after the autoencoder
-    * result table
+    * results table
 * Files for each aberrant splicing group
     * FRASER datasets (fds)
         * Follow the `FRASER vignette <https://www.bioconductor.org/packages/devel/bioc/vignettes/FRASER/inst/doc/FRASER.pdf>`_ for individual FRASER object file (fds) analysis.
     * Results tables
-        * ``results_per_junction.tsv`` this tsv file contains only significant junctions that meet the cutoffs defined in the config file they are aggregated at the junction level.
+        * ``results_per_junction.tsv`` this text file contains only significant junctions that meet the cutoffs defined in the config file.

 Local result files
 ##################
 Additionally the ``aberrantSplicing`` module creates the following file ``Output/processed_results/aberrant_splicing/results/{annotation}/fraser/{drop_group}/results.tsv``.
-This tsv file contains only significant junctions that meet the cutoffs defined in the config file, they are aggregated at the gene level.
+This text file contains only significant junctions that meet the cutoffs defined in the config file, aggregated at the gene level.
 Any sample/gene pair is represented by only the most significant junction.

 Mono-allelic Expression
 +++++++++++++++++++++++